What Is AI FOMO?

 How do I know if I'm genuinely falling behind or just anxious?

-Ask yourself two questions: "Has my employer or client specifically asked me to learn this?" and "Is there a concrete task I can't do because I lack this AI skill?"
+Ask yourself two questions: 'Has my employer or client specifically asked me to learn this?' and 'Is there a concrete task I can't do because I lack this AI skill?'
 If both answers are no, you're almost certainly dealing with anxiety, not a real skill gap.
 Real skill gaps are specific and testable.
 FOMO is vague and insatiable.

 Is AI really going to replace my job?

-My company is pushing everyone to "become AI-powered."
+My company is pushing everyone to become AI-powered.
 What do I do?

 How do I stop comparing myself to AI influencers?